-- 1. Perform a complete observed, patient and family-centered history from the pediatric patient and/or their caregiver(s) of a Core Pediatric Presentation to elicit information effectively. - 2.
-Perform an appropriate observed patient and family-centered physical examination of newborns, infants, children and adolescents with Core Pediatric Presentations paying particular attention to the following skills: - Positioning and immobilizing the pediatric patient Optimization of patient comfort Measuring height, weight and head circumference
+- 1. Perform a complete observed, patient and family-centered history from the pediatric patient and/or their caregiver(s) of a Core Pediatric Presentation to elicit information effectively. - Perform an appropriate observed patient and family-centered physical examination of newborns, infants, children and adolescents with Core Pediatric Presentations paying particular attention to the following skills:

+Positioning and immobilizing the pediatric patient

+Optimization of patient comfort

+Measuring height, weight and head circumference

+Taking a complete set of vital signs

+Assessing hydration status

+Examining for dysmorphic features

+Tanner staging

-Taking a complete set of vital signs Assessing hydration status Examining for dysmorphic features Tanner staging Identification and interpretation of both positive and negative findings on physical examination
+Identification and interpretation of both positive and negative findings on physical examination

 - 3. Develop an initial working diagnostic hypotheses based upon history and physical examination findings. - 4.
 Provide a diagnostic work-up of patients with a core Pediatric presentation. - 5.
 Select and interpret appropriate diagnostic tests using evidence informed decision making. - 6.
 Determine the relative appropriateness and necessity of such tests based upon the working diagnostic hypotheses, considering the patient and family preferences and risk tolerance. - 7.
 Develop a reasoned and reliable approach to a differential diagnosis of Core Pediatric Presentations. - 8.
 Integrate relevant elements of clinical information and diagnostic tests in the evaluation of patients with a core Pediatric presentation to arrive at the final presumptive diagnosis. - 9.
 Develop appropriate plans for the management of patients with the Core Pediatric Presentations listed above, while also considering the patient's background and family context. - 10.
 Discuss the pathophysiology, epidemiology, natural history, clinical presentation and prognosis of common Core Pediatric Presentations. - 11.
-Develop appropriate therapeutic intervention plans, using both pharmacological and nonpharmacological techniques as appropriate to the diagnosis, within the context of the patient and family-centered approach to care. - 12.
+Develop appropriate therapeutic intervention plans, using both pharmacological and non-pharmacological techniques as appropriate to the diagnosis, within the context of the patient and family-centered approach to care. - 12.
 Revise and re-evaluate the presumptive diagnosis and/or treatment plan based on new information and/or response to treatment. - 13.
-Demonstrate anticipatory guidance for patients in the following age categories:
+Demonstrate the ability to perform 'Well Child Care' for a newborn, infant, toddler, school age child and adolescent. - 14.
+Demonstrate anticipatory guidance for pediatric patients and tailor it according to specific age categories in the following areas.